mattmunichYT/IceBoatRacing/README.md

 5. **Define cars?** — register participant boats
 6. **Save** — race persisted to YAML

 > All steps are optional — you can define track/cars later via `/checkpoint autotrace` and `/car create`.
+Pit boxes and required pit-stop count are configured separately after race creation, via `/pitbox create` and `/race setPitStops` (not currently part of the wizard).

 ### 📍 Checkpoint System